 - Emergency Card Services: You can get an emergency card replacement and cash advance (subject to available credit) if you lose your card or it gets stolen.

 How does the Quicksilver Secured card compare to other credit-building cards?

 The Quicksilver Secured Cash Rewards is a good choice for someone just starting their credit journey or looking to build a stronger history.
 But a few other credit-building cards stand out as alternatives.
 Here are a few of our favorites:

 |Other things to know||Other things to know||Other things to know|

-The Petal 1 card (issued by WebBank, Member FDIC) is a terrific option for credit-builders since it’s available even with bad credit, charges no annual fee and offers a minimum starting credit limit of $300 (up to $5,000).
+The Petal 1 card is a terrific option for credit-builders since it’s available even with bad credit, charges no annual fee, does not require a security deposit and offers a minimum starting credit limit of $300 (up to $5,000).
 The card is also notable for its flexible approvals process: The issuer can consider more than just your credit score when you apply and may take into account other financial data like your bill payment history.
 This will be a big help if you’ve had some credit missteps in the past but are otherwise on solid financial ground.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.

 Responses to comments in the discussion section below are not provided, reviewed, approved, endorsed or commissioned by our financial partners.
 It is not our partner’s responsibility to ensure all posts or questions are answered.